 3. Stop Eating Out

 I know, I know.
-But remember short-term sprint!
+But remember: short-term sprint!
 Maybe you can’t cut it out altogether but could you cut it in half?
 Or limit yourself to once a week?
-Gamify the challenge by joining the 34-Day Reset and get a fire lit under you with this pump-up message from our CEO, Jesse.
+Gamify the challenge by joining the More Money Challenge for extra inspiration.

 4. Cut Cable

 You don’t need cable.
 Netflix can get you through the lonely cable-free nights while you get out of debt.
-That money adds up fast!
+That money adds up fast and can help you pay off debt faster!

 5. Experiment With A Spending Freeze